Article by Tor Pinney Back to List of Tor's Tips

 © 1991 Tor Pinney - All Rights Reserved

 Mediterranean mooring, docking a boat "end-on" to a quay as opposed to tying up alongside, is common practice in many parts of the world.
 Any skipper setting sail for foreign (particularly Mediterranean) ports will find that this method of docking is often mandatory.
 The technique can be useful in home waters as well.
 It saves space at the dock, protects the boat from wake damage and, where water depth and tidal range permit, can be convenient for stepping ashore in remote anchorages.
-Certainly, it is a welcomed alternative to dockside multi-raft-ups, with strange crews tramping across your decks at all hours.
+Certainly it can be a welcomed alternative to dockside raft-ups, with strange crews tramping across your decks at all hours.
 Yet many yachtsmen have little idea of how to dock stern-to or bow-to correctly.
 Here are some hints to help make this simple maneuver go smoothly, even for the short-handed or single-handed skipper.

 Whether you choose to moor stern-to or bow-to is largely a matter of personal preference, although boat design, protruding equipment, and water depth may dictate one or the other.
 For example, boats with narrow bowsprits or high pulpits are often easier to board from astern, via a boarding ramp.
 A boat with a windvane or davits mounted aft would probably be safest moored bow-to, which is also the wisest alternative when the shoreline water is shallow.
 In any case, the basic maneuver is the same.

 Preparation is the key.
-First, check out the dock or landing site through binoculars to select a space with convenient cleats, rings, or pilings (or rocks and trees on a natural shore) for securing lines.
+First, check out the dock or landing site through binoculars to select a space with convenient cleats, rings, or pilings (or rocks and trees on a natural shoreline) for securing lines.
 Also, check for underwater obstructions close to the dock, such as shoal water or a protruding foot.
 Such obstructions may suggest mooring bow-to rather than presenting the deeper, vulnerable rudder to the shore.

 Hang fenders along the port and starboard sides.
 Even if you're not coming in close to another boat, it's a good idea to leave these down while dockside, to cushion new arrivals.
-Also for hull protection, hang a fender over the stern to protect the transom (or over the bow if going bow-to).
+Also for hull protection, hang a fender over the stern to protect the transom, or over the bow if going bow-to.

 Now you're ready to proceed with docking.
-As with any docking maneuver, the key is to do it slowly and with complete control of the boat, with all crewmembers briefed on the procedure.
+As with any docking maneuver, the key is to do it slowly, maintaining complete control of the boat, with all crewmembers briefed on the procedure.
 But remember that a strong cross current or cross wind can make Mediterranean mooring difficult, at times even foolhardy.
 In severe conditions, warping the boat in may be the most prudent approach.
 This simply means that after you've set the anchor, you use the dinghy to run lines ashore, and then crank the boat into the slip with the ship's winches.

 To dock stern-to in normal conditions, round up to your chosen anchor setting with the vessel's stern facing the dock.
 Reverse the engine.
 When the boat's forward motion stops or she just begins to make sternway, lower the anchor.
 As with normal anchoring, set the hook with intermittent light tension on the rode as it pays out.
 Fin-keeled vessels with balanced spade rudders are easier to steer in reverse than are fuller-keeled boats.
 Most vessels will "pull" to either port or starboard in reverse, especially before they're making enough way for the rudder to effect steerage.
 Ascertain which way your boat tends and steer to compensate.
 If the bow begins to fall off to leeward, signal the anchor handler to put a little tension on the running rode.
 If the whole boat slips sideways off course, try correcting it by using short, strong bursts of forward power with the helm aimed first to windward, then to leeward to straighten the boat out.
 Experience is the only way to improve these boat-handling skills.

-As the boat nears the dock, the anchor handler should take tight control of the anchor rode by passing it under a cleat end, so that he can maintain tension on it without straining himself, and brake the boat if necessary.
+As the boat nears the dock, the anchor handler should take tight control of the anchor rode by passing it under a cleat horn, so that he can maintain tension on it without straining himself, and brake the boat if necessary.
 By now he should be certain the anchor has set well by intentionally slowing the boat with the anchor line.
 (A single-hander can set a bow anchor while he's at the helm if his vessel is equipped with a reversing electric windlass with remote control.)

 If you're staying for any length of time, it's a good idea to switch to a length of chain on the shore fittings in place of your lines.
 The chain saves wear and tear on the lines which, in worst cases, could chafe through and part.
-Rather than devoting long lengths of chain-ended line, make up a couple of chain-with-rope "tails".
-Eye-splice a galvanized steel thimble into one end of a 6-foot length of line.
+Rather than dedicating long lengths of chain-ended line, make up a couple of chain-with-rope "tails".
+Eye-splice a thimble into one end of a 6-foot length of line.
 Through this eye passes a 3- to 5-foot length of hefty galvanized chain.
-A shackle, or more conveniently, a caribiner clip, makes the chain into a loop to secure the boat to the dock's fittings.
-The rope tail ties to your regular dock line with a sheet bend (not a square knot!), and the dock line is then taken up and cleated aboard.
+A shackle, or more conveniently a caribiner clip, makes the chain into a loop to secure the boat to the dock's fittings.
+The rope tail ties to your regular dock line with a sheet bend (not a square knot!), and the dock line is then taken up and made fast aboard.
 Thus, the chain takes the abrasion of concrete piers and coarse objects.
 If the tail ever chafes, it's a relatively small length of line to replace.

 Many boats use a combination chain-and-line anchor rode, rather than all chain.
 There's a danger that passing boats may run over, foul and sever your rode, especially considering that you have to put out adequate scope, thus creating a shallow angle of submersion of the line.
 One solution is to hang a 20-lb. lead weight from the rode, attached by a shackle, which slides along the rode.
 This can be fed out from the deck by a hand-line, to whatever depth it seems to do the most good.
 It will not only force the rode deeper beneath the water's surface, but will enhance the anchor's holding power by lowering the angle of the rode's pull, and by acting as a shock absorber if the rode comes under sudden stress.